accountinglib/accountinglib/README.md

 ## Use accountinglib as Maven dependency

 accountinglib can be used as a Maven dependency.
-It is built and distrobuted using Jitpack.
+It is built and distributed using Jitpack.

 1. Add Maven dependency to the pom.xml file:
 ```xml